-Clavel Lopez,* 62, lives in a border municipality of Venezuela.
+Clavel Lopez (name changed), 62, lives in a border municipality of Venezuela.
 Getting food to eat is a daily struggle.
 Heavy rains plague the area, so people like Clavel, who survives off the food grown in her small plantation, face further food insecurity.

 As a pensioner, Clavel receives a monthly income and rations.
 Since the pandemic began, she says the rations have been cut down to a packet of flour or a kilo of rice.
 The pandemic has limited the availability of food for purchase, particularly for those with no access to cash.
 Clavel says she has spent whole days searching for stores that accept payment by debit cards.

 "There are times that after all that trip we return with nothing, either because there is no payment system with debit cards or because there is no light," she says.

 Because of the economic instability in Venezuela, Clavel's husband emigrated to Colombia.
 Now she cares for her 11-year-old grandson alone.
 They've been able to get some relief through an Oxfam-supported community canteen project, which provides them with a daily plate of hot food.
 We are also providing protection and prevention materials for COVID-19.

 Since the pandemic began in early 2020, Oxfam has reached nearly 15 million of the world’s most vulnerable people with food, cash assistance and clean water, as well as through projects that support farmers.
 We work with more than 694 partners across 68 countries.

 We can't let people face this hunger crisis alone.
 We must tackle the intersecting crises of conflict, COVID-19, and climate change.
 We must address the long-term, systemic inequality that fuels and worsens this crisis.